ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-10-ensemble-learning.md

 ![title](https://github.com/user-attachments/assets/78520f1a-430f-4fb9-bf0e-05cfc57dbb67)

 Ensembles execute multiple models, then combine their outputs to make the final prediction.
-Diversity in ensembling is necessary to achieve better performance, which can be met via different ways like bagging, boosting, etc..
+Diversity in ensembling is necessary to achieve better performance, which can be met via different ways like bagging, boosting.

 # Bagging ensemble